planetlabs/planet-client-python/docs/cli/cli-data.md

 ```

 If you've not created any saved searches it may be an empty list.
 You can create
-saved searches with Planet Explorer, or it's also easy with the command-line.
+saved searches with Planet Explorer, or it’s also easy with the command-line.

 ### Create Search